andreiolaru-ro/FLASH-MAS/notes.md

 CLI
 ---

-all name:val pairs belong in an element
+All name:val pairs belong in an element

-all elements belong in a category; all categories belong in elements or at the root level
+All elements belong in a category; all categories belong in elements or at the root level

-the root level is the local node, which may not be specifically identified.
+The root level is the local node, which may not be specifically identified.
 Lacking a specific "-node name" element introduction, a name for it will be automatically generated
 * this way, remote nodes may be specified as well.
-* the first node is the local node.
+* the first node is the local node

+There are two types of categories: simple values and not-simple-values.
+This cannot be distinguished in the grammar, but
+* predefined categories are defined as being values or not
+* not-predefined categories need to state their properties anyway, hence they will also state their property of being a simple value

+*Category properties* are meta-properties which describe dynamically properties like the ones in CategoryName
+* this should be allowed only for categories that are not predefined (maybe?)
+* only properties that exist in CategoryName will be allowed

 	CLI arguments			 ::= scenario-file? category-description*
-	category-description	 ::= -category element element_description
+	category-description	 ::= -category(:category-property)* element element_description |
-	element_description	 ::= (par:val | par)* category-description* [if just par, value will be null]
-	element					 ::= 		// basically anything, but interpreted as: part1:part2		[depending on category, can mean loader:id or type:id category:type]
+									-category(:category-property)* (value)*	[actually indistinguishable from the other case] category-property		 ::= [^: ]			[no space or column] element_description	 ::= (par:val | par)* category-description* [if just par, value will be null] element					 ::= 		// basically anything, but interpreted as: part1:part2		[depending on category, can mean loader:id or type:id category:type]
-								type:				[an unnamed element with the specified type/loader] name				[depending on category, a named element of the default type or an unnamed element with this type] [the exact variant is decided in Boot/NodeLoader, not in the CLI parser]
+								type:				[an unnamed element with the specified type/loader] name				[depending on category, a named element of the default type or an unnamed element with this type] [the exact variant is decided in Boot/NodeLoader, not in the CLI parser] category/par/val/part1/part2/type/name	 ::= [^: ]					[no space or column]

 Fusion
 ------